ankitm27/slicepay_app/README.md

 Move into project frontend folder where paskage.json is available and run npm install

-for running frontend move into frontend folder and run pm2 start frontend for running backend folder move into backend folder and run pm2 start www
+for running frontend move into frontend folder and run pm2 start frontend

+for running backend folder move into backend folder and run pm2 start www

-access the app at http://127.0.0.1:8080 nginx proxy is set for deployed app
+access the app at http://127.0.0.1:8080

+nginx proxy is set for deployed app

 server link - http://52.221.212.105/#!/signup
-Move into bin folder and run the commnad pm2 start www